Estuary Program - St. Andrew / St. Joe Bays

 Program Funding & Modeling

-The program is designed to be a locally-driven effort to identify and solve the problems facing a bay and watershed, based on objective, scientific information.
+The Estuary Program is designed to be a locally-driven effort to identify and solve the problems facing a bay and watershed, based on objective, scientific information.
 The program provides stakeholders with a permanent forum to come together to review information, agree on the problems, and work together to find solutions and funding to address those problems.

 Hosts, Groups & Subgroups